Last revised: 18 July 2019

 Where we store your personal data

-We store your data on our secure servers in the United Kingdom and retain it for a reasonable period or as long as the law requires.
+We store your data on our secure servers in the United Kingdom and retain it for a period of seven years after disengaging with you, or longer if the law requires.
 However, your data may be transferred to, stored at, and processed at a destination inside or outside the European Economic Area by our partners or service providers.
 By submitting your personal data, you agree to this transfer, storing or processing.
-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Notice.
+We will take all reasonable steps necessary to ensure that your data is treated respectfully and securely and in accordance with this Privacy Notice.

 Safeguarding your personal data